 - Any time or date given by the Supplier to the Client is an estimate only.
 The Client must still accept delivery of the Goods even if late and the Supplier will not be liable for any loss or damage incurred by the Client as a result of the delivery being late.

 - If any of the Goods are damaged or destroyed following delivery but prior to ownership passing to the Client, the Supplier is entitled to receive all insurance proceeds payable for the Goods.

-- If the Client requests the Supplier to leave Goods outside the Supplier’s premises for collection or to deliver the Goods to an unattended location, then such Goods shall be left at the Client’s sole risk.
+- If the Client requests the Supplier to leave Goods at an unattended location, then such Goods shall be left at the Client’s risk.